 As mentioned, localized heating prevented temperature drift, which was critical for this application.
 Another benefit was rapid heating, as it took just three seconds with our smallest power supply.
 Additionally, induction offers an even distribution of heat, and the heating process is extremely repeatable.
 Finally, induction delivers hands-free heating that is not dependent on operator skill, and there is also no open flame, resulting in a safer work environment.

-To check out other heat staking/metal-to-plastic insertion application notes from THE LAB, visit our metal-to-plastic insertion applications page.
-And, if you have a heating application, be sure to take advantage of complimentary feasibility testing from THE LAB at Ambrell.
+If you have a heating application, be sure to take advantage of complimentary feasibility testing from THE LAB at Ambrell.
 With our new Virtual Lab Service, you can observe testing live from our laboratory in your office.
 Contact us today if you'd like to get started.